GRbit/go-brightness/README.md

 <h3>Tiny script to control brightness and show notifications.</h3>

-I had problems with brightness control on Linux with different DE environments and hardware drivers.
-They were conflicting and doing not what I wanted or not the way I wanted.
+I had problems with brightness control on Linux with different DE and hardware drivers.
+They were conflicting with each other, sometimes something didn't work, or they were doing not what I wanted or not the way I wanted.
 I used to have a python script to solve this issue calling `brightnessctl`.
-But its initialization takes 100-300ms, which means  I can't hit the brightness hotkey too often, not speaking of golding it.
+But its initialization takes 100-300ms, which means I can't hit the brightness hotkey too often, not speaking of holding it to increase or decrease brightness quickly.
 That's why I rewrite it in go.

 <h3>How to</h3>

 You can run the script in a console like `./main inc` to increase brightness and `./main dec` to decrease it.
-So just bind it on your desired hotkey combo.
+So, just bind it on your desired hotkey combo.

 In case you have more than one device with brightness control, you can specify it with adding device name to the command, like `./main inc intel_backlight`, or `./main dec intel_backlight`, or `./main amdgpu_bl0 inc`, or `./main amdgpu_bl0 dec`.
-As you can see, commands can be in any order.
+As you can see, commands can go in any order.

+You can use `./main ls` to list all available devices.

 Brightness is controlled exponentially and it's hardcoded.
 If you want to change it, welcome to the main.go file.